 5.1 Nave: The roof is pitched at approximately 30° and is covered with man-made slates to even courses.
-There is a stone ridge in good condition, well bedded.
+There is a stone ridge in generally good condition, however on the south side there are 2 holes in the 2 bedding which should be repointed.
 All the slates are intact and there is no sign of decay.
 Moss has taken hold on the north side of the roof particularly at the west end.
 Tree location will encourage moss growth even if it is removed; to be monitored.
 There are stone tables at the east and west gables and these appear to be well pointed with no sign of slippage.

-The south roof slope has a raised eaves section in the centre causing 2 water to drop behind the gutter and down the wall face, washing out stone pointing.
+The south roof slope has a raised eaves section in the centre causing 1 water to drop behind the gutter and down the wall face, washing out stone pointing.
 It is recommended a new robust eaves under cloak is added to ensure full discharge of rainwater into the gutter.

-- 5.2 Chancel: The roof is pitched at approximately 45° and is covered with natural Welsh slates to even courses.
-Slates are intact except for a few slipped ones on the south side; these should be re-fixed.
+- 5.2 Chancel: The roof is pitched at approximately 45° and is covered with 2 natural Welsh slates to even courses.
+Slates are intact except for 5 slipped ones on the north and south side; these should be re-fixed.
 The south side roofs are clear of moss.
 The stone table stones at the east gable appear to be intact and well pointed.
-The ridge is lead rolled and in good condition.
-There has been no further report of roof leakage over the Clergy pew.
-A roof inspection was made of the south roof slope but no evidence of weakness found. - 5.3 Vestry: This roof is similarly pitched to the Chancel and is also covered with natural Welsh slate to even courses.
+The ridge is lead rolled and in good condition. - 5.3 Vestry: This roof is similarly pitched to the Chancel and is also covered 2 with natural Welsh slate to even courses.
 There is a leaded valley running parallel between the Chancel and Vestry roof with an outlet at the east end.
 The Valley has three stepped bays with centre rolls and was renewed in 2004.
-There has been some slate repairs in the last Quinquennium and all appears to be intact at this inspection. - 5.4 Kitchen: The kitchen is a new structure completed in 2017 with slate roof coverings.
+There is however, 1 missing and one slipped slate which should be replaced/refixed. - 5.4 Kitchen: The kitchen is a new structure completed in 2017 with slate roof coverings.
 All is in good condition. - 5.5 Tower Roof: The original mono-pitched slated roof was restored in 2004 together with new lead capping to the Parapet walls.
-The inner Parapet stone walls were repointed and all exposed parts are now restored and in very good condition.
+The inner Parapet stone walls were repointed not inspected this year, but no known issues.

 The fiberglass flag pole was installed with weather vane and stainless steel guy ropes installed to each Tower inner wall in 2004.
 A new lightning conductor was installed from flag pole to ground level.
 Access to the Tower valley gutter is improved by a new glazed hinged roof light.
-The boiler flue in the tower wall was repaired and the flue terminal re-fixed; the boiler flue is now redundant.
+The boiler flue in the Tower wall was repaired and the flue terminal re-fixed; the boiler flue is now redundant.
 The Tower gutter has a single outlet on the north wall with new cast iron downpipe to ground level.
 The gutter has been cleared of leaves and drains to the external hopper.
 Access to the hopper is difficult but can be rodded upwards from ground level.